 Joppa Preserve

-For a nice escape from the hustle and bustle of the city, head to Joppa Preserve and enjoy the trails here.
+For a nice escape from the city’s hustle and bustle, head to Joppa Preserve and enjoy the trails.

-Combine that with the fact that Joppa Preserve trails are mostly paved and shaded and you have a great hiking trail in North Texas!
+Combine that with the fact that Joppa Preserve trails are mostly paved and shaded, and you will have a great hiking trail in North Texas!

 Piedmont Ridge Trail

-For an awesome view of the Dallas skyline, then you will definitely want to add the Piedmont Ridge Trail to your list.
+If you want an awesome view of the Dallas skyline, add the Piedmont Ridge Trail to your list.

 This 1.3-mile hiking trail at Piedmont Ridge is one of the moderately challenging trails in Dallas.
-This is attributed to the inclines in the area.
+The inclines in the area make it challenging.

 After hiking about a mile, you are rewarded with great views of the Dallas city skyline and the Trinity River bridges.